nynepebbles/invaders/README.md

-# Curses Invaders 👾
+# Invaders 👾

 <p align="center">
   <img src="https://github.com/nynepebbles/invaders/blob/main/etc/invaders.png?raw=true" />
 </p>

-**Curses Invaders** is a clone of the classic arcade game *Space Invaders*, built to run in a command-line terminal.
+**Invaders** is a clone of the classic arcade game *Space Invaders*, built to run in a command-line terminal.
 It is written in C++ and utilizes the `ncurses` library for rendering and input.
 The game recreates the original's core mechanics, featuring a player-controlled ship, descending waves of alien enemies, and projectile-based combat, with all graphics rendered using ASCII art.

 ## How to Play